 2. Why Use Laser Cleaning?

 “Experimental results indicate that pre-adhesion laser surface treatment significantly improved the shear strength of modified-epoxy bonded aluminum specimens compared with untreated and anodized substrates.
-The best results were obtained with laser energy of about 0.2 J/Pulse/cm2, where single lap shear strength was improved by 600-700% compared with that of untreated Al alloy and by 40% compared with chromic acid anodizing pretreatment.
+The best results were obtained with laser energy of about 0.2 J/Pulse/cm2, where single lap shear strength was improved by 600-700% compared with untreated Al alloy and by 40% compared with chromic acid anodizing pretreatment.

 The chart below shows the difference between the shear strength of a bond using aluminum that has been laser treated and aluminum that has been chemically treated.
-Over time, as the surfaces have been exposed to a moist environment, the ability of the chemically treated surface to bond well decreases significantly because the moisture begins to corrode the surface, while the laser-treated surface retains its corrosion resistance after weeks of exposure.
+Over time, as the surfaces have been exposed to a moist environment, the ability of the chemically treated surface to bond well decreases significantly because the moisture begins to erode the surface, while the laser-treated surface retains its corrosion resistance after weeks of exposure.

 It’s important to be aware of the effect the type of materials you’re treating has on surface durability.
 Not all laser-treated surfaces last as long as the aluminum in the chart above.

-Titanium laser treated for an aerospace wing structure application had a very different outcome.
+Titanium laser treated for an aerospace wing structure application had a different outcome.
 A 2004 study published in the International Journal of Adhesion and Adhesives discovered that:

 Get hands-on with your surface cleanliness with the Surface Analyst 5001.